 This webinar discusses the so-called “nuts and bolts of copyright law” beginning with what exactly is a copyright, how to protect a copyright, and finally how to enforce a copyright.
 It also breaks down U.S. patent laws into the nuts and bolts.
 It discusses the types of inventions that can receive protection, as well as the extent of U.S. patent protection.
 Finally, this webinar examines how trademarks are created and maintained, various methods of trademark protection, rights conferred by trademark registration, and steps for enforcing trademarks in the U.S. in the brick-and-mortar marketplace and online.

-Eugene Goryunov is a partner in the Intellectual Property Practice Group in the Chicago office of Haynes and Boone and an experienced trial lawyer that represents clients in complex patent… Read More
+Dina Blikshteyn is a counsel in the Intellectual Property Practice Group in the New York office of Haynes and Boone.
+Dina’s practice focuses on post grant proceedings before the U.S.… Read More